kabandapatrick2580/alx-project-0x08-setup/README.md

-# An initial step into API usage
+# Creation of an Image card